-- The No Money, No Food community food security fact sheet that provides an overview of community food security issues while stressing the connection between lack of income and food insecurity and the ways community members can make a difference.
+- The Everybody Needs to Eat: No money, No food community food security fact sheet that provides an overview of community food security issues while stressing the connection between lack of income and food insecurity and the ways community members can make a difference.

 - So, you want to start a food program… step by step guide to food or meal programs in the City for organizations and community members who want to establish, change, or expand a community food program.
 This has been informed by the City, Fraser Health, non profit food providers and the Community Voices.